imyzz/EVCSP_RA_instances/README.md

 ## Instances Description
-An instance represents the charging demands during one day and have been generated as described [below](#instances-generation).
+An instance represents charging demands during one day and it was generated as described [below](#instances-generation).
 All instances files are `.csv` files.
 Each row represents an electric vehicle.
 For each vehicle we have:
 - Column `arrival_time` indicates the desired arrival time to the charging station in hours.
 -  Column `departure_time` gives the departure time in hours.
--  Column `initial_SOC` displays the initial state of charge (SoC) of the battery expressed as a percentage.
+-  Column `initial_SOC` displays the initial state-of-charge (SoC) of the battery expressed as a percentage.
--  Column `desired_SOC` indicates the requested state of charge (SoC) by the driver, expressed as a percentage.
+-  Column `desired_SOC` indicates the requested state-of-charge (SoC) by the driver, expressed as a percentage.
 - Column `battery_capacity` gives the battery capacity in (kWh) which is the maximum energy that can be stored in the battery.

 ## Instances generation